enormandeau/lawn_dart/README.md

 information in this manual.

 # TODO
-- Incorporate more realistic drag equation
+## Top priority
+- Create Struct for motor info

+## Soon
+- Parse command line arguments with parameters
+- Use real motor data (stored in `/data/motors`)

+## Sometimes
 - Calculate gravity as a function of altitude
 - Calculate air density as a function of altitude
-- Parse command line arguments with parameters
-- Use real motor data (stored in `/data/motors`)
 - Output simulation data to a .csv file

 # Installing